IMDC/webmoti-react/README.md

 > **Note:** You need to activate the venv when running the hand server or
 > changing packages
+>
+> You can also activate it by typing activatehs (this is setup in .bashrc)

 Create `.env` file in project root: